tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step6.md

 ![trace-services](instrumentapp2/assets/trace-allservices.png)

-The `postgres` service appears in the list because it is installed and automatically instrumented to support the discounts and advertisements services using **Line 12** in `discounts-service/requirements.txt`{{open}} and `ads-service/requirements.txt`{{open}}, respectively.
+The `postgres` service appears in the list because it is installed and automatically instrumented to support the discounts and advertisements services using **Line 12** in their `requirements.txt`{{open}} for both services.
 You can view <a href="https://ddtrace.readthedocs.io/en/stable/integrations.html#module-ddtrace.contrib.psycopg" target="_blank"> Datadog's Python tracing client</a> for more details.

 ### Assessment

 Click `grademe`{{execute}} to receive a grade for this activity.